Skip to main content

 The Province continues to deliver on the provincial Internet for Nova Scotia Initiative, which extends fibre networks further into communities, thus helping to improve the business case for cell providers to provide improved cell service across the province, where possible.

-Should we expect further delays in project areas?
+Should we expect further shifts in project areas?

 Build Nova Scotia continues to work closely with partners to mitigate issues in the project delivery where possible, looking at potential solutions.
 Updates as remaining projects progress will continue until completed.